H$_2$ and CO$_2$ Network Strategies for the European Energy System: Results

 \subsection{Hybrid configuration combines advantages}

-The \hybridscenario{} combines the advantages of hydrogen and carbon networks, resulting in the highest system cost reduction of 5.2\% (41~bn€/a) compared to the \baselinescenario{}.
+The \hybridscenario{} combines the advantages of hydrogen and carbon networks, resulting in the highest system cost reduction of 5.3\% (41~bn€/a) compared to the \baselinescenario{}.
 Again, the model transports low-cost hydrogen to the point sources in Central Europe to supply CU, but also transports low-cost carbon from point sources close to the shore to sequestration sites (see Fig.~\ref{fig:balance_map_full}).
-This provides low-cost hydrogen across the regions and reduces reliance on high-cost DAC.
+This provides low-cost hydrogen across the regions and reduces reliance on more expensive DAC.

 For the carbon network, the model employs short and direct pipeline routes to transport carbon from inland point sources to nearby sequestration sites, for example in Northern Germany, Italy and Greece (see Fig.~\ref{fig:balance_map_full}, left).
-Additionally, the carbon network balances out small local variations in carbon demand and supply to produce CU, for example in the center of France.
+In addition, pipelines transport rather small amounts of carbon from spatially fixed point sources to CU facilities.
+A notable outlier is the route from the Netherlands via the UK and France to large methanolization and Fischer-Tropsch plants in northern Spain.
 The hydrogen routes are similar to those in the \hydrogenscenario{} with transports from Western regions (the Iberian Peninsula and the British Isles) to distributed CU production sites across the continent (see Fig.~\ref{fig:balance_map_full}, right).
-While the topology of the hydrogen network (8~bn€/a investments) roughly corresponds to that of the \hydrogenscenario{} and is primarily driven by CU, the carbon network plays more of a complementary role and is primarily driven by CS (3~bn€/a investments, compare Fig.~\ref{fig:cost_bar_transmission}).
+While the topology of the hydrogen network (1.2~bn€/a) roughly corresponds to that of the \hydrogenscenario{} and is primarily driven by CU, the carbon network (0.6~bn€/a) plays a secondary role and is driven by CS (compare Fig.~\ref{fig:cost_bar_transmission}).

-In this combination, the networks enable all technologies that run on a high average capacity factor, i.e., above 70\%, to capture carbon to the full extent (see Fig.~\ref{fig:captureshare_line}).
-Except for SMR and gas-fired CHP which operate a few weeks annually, all emissions from carbon-emitting technologies are captured.
-Thus, only a few DAC facilities are installed, such as those in southern Spain for methanolization plants.
-In comparison to the other scenarios, this leads to reduced power consumption and, therefore, less required wind and solar power deployment.
+In this setup, the networks enable all carbon-emitting technologies that operate at a high average capacity factor, i.e., above 70\%, to capture most of their carbon (see Fig.~\ref{fig:captureshare_line}).
+More than 90\% of emissions are captured for most technologies.
+The exceptions are SMR and gas-fired CHP plants, which operate only a few weeks annually, making carbon capture units economically unfeasible for these applications.
+Due to the better integration of point sources, only a few DAC facilities are installed, such as those used for methanolization in Spain.
+This, in turn, leads to reduced power consumption and less wind and solar power deployment than in the other scenarios.